Introduction to the Computing Landscape

 before running it in an operation like some_compiler -compile my_file.code

-specifically for your type of machine.
+specifi to your type of machine or operating system.
 This is usually done once before running your code and then

 only when changes are made.
 This is called ahead-of-time (AOT) compilation.
 Most compilers require additional